alphaeron/congen/docs/CONJUGATE_WORKOUT_GENERATOR.md

 ### Primary Exercise Selection
 1. **Filter by Exercise Type**: Select ME/DE exercises (`is_accessory = false`)
+2. **Filter by Workout Type**: Match exercises to specific workout types (ME/DE)
-2. **Filter by User Preferences**: Exclude exercises the user wants to avoid
+3. **Filter by User Preferences**: Exclude exercises the user wants to avoid
-3. **Filter by Equipment**: Only include exercises the user can perform with available equipment
+4. **Filter by Equipment**: Only include exercises the user can perform with available equipment
-4. **Exercise Rotation**: Prioritize unused exercises, then least recently used exercises
+5. **Exercise Rotation**: Prioritize unused exercises, then least recently used exercises
-5. **Sort by Priority**: Sort by equipment options, targeted muscles, and exercise name
+6. **Sort by Priority**: Sort by equipment options, targeted muscles, and exercise name

 ### Secondary Exercise Selection
 Secondary exercises are selected to be similar to the primary exercise in terms of movement type and muscles worked: